- According to IEC Standard

 Figure 1: 12 gauge flexible wire

-Because 12 gauge aluminum wire is stiffer and 40% less conductive, it is advisable to use 12 gauge solid wire copper wire.
-With the massive front speakers, you can use 12-gauge wire, while the remainder of my speakers is wired with 14-gauge.
+Because 12 gauge aluminum wire is stiffer and 40% less conductive, it is advisable to use 12 gauge solid wire.
+With the massive front speakers, you can use 12 gauge wire electrical, while the remainder of my speakers is wired with 14-gauge.
 For this reason, purity and capacity to resist corrosion are highly solved.

 There is always a concern about the usage of 12 vs 14 gauge wire, but should be known is that each wire gauge has its special use.
 It is easier for a larger wire to handle more current without overheating because it has a larger cross-sectional area.
 Larger gauge numbers correspond to smaller-diameter wires because the gauge is based on the number of wires that can fit through a standard aperture.
 So because 12-gauge copper wire typically measures 2.05 mm in diameter and 14-gauge copper wire measures 1.63 mm in diameter, the former is preferred in cases where overheating is prevented.